Monthly Meetings

 Information for guest speakers

-Below are the connections that our projector can use for connection to external devices, please note, no Bluetooth or wireless.
+Below are the connections that our projector can use to connect to external devices.
+Please note that there is no Bluetooth or wireless.

 Internet connection (or lack of)